marvin1099/xbindkeys-german-keyboard/README.md

 ## Installation

-Follow these steps to set up `xbindkeys` and `xvkbd` and download the configuration file.
+Follow these steps to set up `xbindkeys` and `xvkbd` and download the configuration file from the terminal.

 ### **Step 1: Install Required Tools**